devetek/go-core/lrucache/README.md

     if dc == nil {
         // fetch data to origin url and validate data error ............
-        // stora origin response to data
+        // store origin response to data
         ............

         // then set data to cache if origin return success